Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Best for: Solo travelers and couples seeking comfortable accommodation

 Shilla Stay Haeundae’s location is incredible: it’s just a minute’s walk from Haeundae Beach.
-This mid-range property has a four-star rating, and you’ll love the soundproofed, comfortable rooms.

 On-site amenities include private parking, a gym, an outdoor pool, a restaurant, and a bar.
-All rooms have flatscreen TVs and en-suite bathrooms equipped with robes, slippers, hairdryer, and deluxe toiletries.
+All rooms have flatscreen TVs and en-suite bathrooms equipped with robes, slippers, a hairdryer, and deluxe toiletries.

 The minimalistic rooms offer glorious city or ocean views and can accommodate up to three or four guests.